 - (i,v) An imitation or representation of a person or thing, drawn, painted, photographed, etc. - (c) A bit stream copy of the available data.
 The result may be encapsulated in a proprietary format (e.g., E01, 001).

 Image Analysis

-A sub-discipline of Digital & Multimedia Evidence, which involves the application of image science and domain expertise to examine and interpret the content of an image and/or the image itself in legal matters.
+The application of image science and domain expertise to examine and interpret the content of an image, the image itself, or both in legal matters.